Iconic "holiday lights house" to light up early for Halloween with musical light show

 With limited options to entertain the kids and the family this Halloween, Brian's dazzling light show is a welcome relief for parents looking to mix things up.

-"There's only so much you can do with everything going on at home so it's keeping the little ones busy here," Joseph Nichols from Beaumont told us.
+"There's only so much you can do with everything going on at home, so it's keeping the little ones busy here," Joseph Nichols from Beaumont said.

 "It's something to give back.
-To give to the community, it's something that I really enjoy doing, Foster told ABC7.
+To give to the community, it's something that I really enjoy doing," Foster said.

 Iconic "holiday lights house" to light up early for Halloween with musical light show